 The literature suggests that there is a threshold level of bacterial contamination on a medical device, above which the chance for an infection is greatly increased.
 Orthobond’s antimicrobial nanosurface technology works by killing unwanted microbes on the surfaces of medical devices, thereby reducing the risk for microbial contamination.

-Our technology has been shown in both in vitro and in vivo studies to dramatically reduce microbial contamination of medical-grade surfaces, successfully killing a wide range of microorganisms that are commonly found at the site of infected medical devices.
+Our technology has been shown in in vitro studies to dramatically reduce microbial contamination of medical-grade surfaces, successfully killing a wide range of microorganisms that are commonly found at the site of infected medical devices.

 Orthobond is proud to announce that our treatment process is in its final stages of development toward commercialization.
 Orthobond’s platform technology enables our team to covalently or chemically bind molecules that can enhance the performance of implantable medical devices and surgical tools.
 Although we are currently focused on antimicrobials, Orthobond’s technology can be used to bind many other end groups.
 Orthobond customizes partners’ surfaces by matching substrates with specific end group molecules to elicit the desired biological response.